Vincent440/liri-node-app/README.md

 ![git cloning](images/clonefiles.png)

-* Enter this command into the terminal to change into the directory the liri.js file is located:
+* Enter this command into the terminal to change into the directory the liri.js file is located.

 Command: